“Financial Abundance” Section Overview

 Besides, if you choose something you like as the core of your business, then it is much more enjoyable than just promoting something for the money.
 There’s an old saying “Find something you love to do and you’ll never work a day in your life”.
 So if you love golfing or camping, consider creating a business around that.
 If you don’t have something you like that’s marketable, then choose something that you at least believe in.

 So, look around, get an idea of what’s possible and what you’re interested in promoting, and then get started.
-Follow the lessons in either course you choose.
+Follow the lessons in the course.
 Understand that (for most of you), this is something new, and it takes time to learn it.
 You can’t just go out and buy some Tiger Woods clubs, watch a couple of golf videos on YouTube, and then crush it on the links.
 Right?

 Testing the market is part of Internet marketing, and that includes some campaigns working great and some not.
 That’s OK.
 Drop the losers and run with the winners.

-The good news for many of you is that you probably already have some income, and you’re not relying on this for food or rent.
+The good news for many of you is that you probably already have some income, and you would not be relying on this for food or rent.
 So, take it easy.
 Look at it as a great adventure.
-For myself, even after 20 years in Internet marketing, I still get excited when I read about new ways to promote my Internet business.
+For myself, even after more than 20 years in Internet marketing, I still get excited when I read about new ways to promote my Internet business.
 I love the challenge and reward of mastering yet another way to create income.
 And yes, some just aren’t that great, but when I hit a winner, it’s such a rush!

 Don’t fall for this trap.
 Yes, keep learning.
 But get into the game and play.
 Create your marketing campaigns.
 Run your FaceBook ads.
 Refine your squeeze pages.
 Keep going, keep playing, and you’ll start to win!